stringsync/musicxml/README.md

 `musicxml` is a JavaScript library that makes it easy to parse and edit [MusicXML](https://www.w3.org/2021/06/musicxml40/) documents.

+One of the common problems working with MusicXML is that different softwares may export invalid MusicXML documents due to the complex nature of the MusicXML specification.
+This library guarantees that parsed and serialized MusicXML documents are valid by conforming the document to the specification.

 ## ⚠️ Warning

 ### API